 Please check out our newest shipping & handling policy: http://oneleafsoap.com/shipping-handling/

 We generally ship within 2 business days.
 If you don’t receive the shipping confirmation email within 2 days, contact us by firstname.lastname@example.org

 What is your refund policy?

-Due to the nature of our products, we don’t accept any refund.
+Due to the nature of our products, we don’t accept any returns.
 We want you to be happy with your purchase.
-Please, contact us with any question before making a purchase.
+Please, contact us with any questions before making a purchase.
 Contact us email@example.com

 Can Vegetarians Use One Leaf Soap?

-Oil is the main ingredients in soap.
-All kinds of oil have health benefits and nutrition.
+Oil is the main ingredient in soap.
+All kinds of oils have health benefits and nutrition.
 Oil options include shortening, animal fat (lard), or vegetables to make soap.
 Some soap makers use lard to make a hard bar of soap that will last for a longer time.
 One Leaf Soap uses coconut oil, which also provides a hardness to the soap, but replaces the lard.
 One Leaf Soap only uses vegetable oils.
-So yes, vegetarians can use our product without any concerns.
+So yes, vegetarians can use our products without any concerns.